-New self-service Business Intelligence Era
+New Self-service Business Intelligence Era

-Power BI for data analysis
+Power BI for Data Analysis

 Microsoft Azure enables users to leverage the capabilities of Azure Stream Analytics and use this data in Power BI.
-That improves the applications publication time.
-Stream Analytics and Power BI is an elegant combination for real-time data analysis.
-With these tools, organization information is streamed directly from Azure Stream Analytics for analysis in Power BI.
+That improves the application’s publication time.
+Stream Analytics and Power BI is an elegant combination of real-time data analysis.
+With these tools, the organization’s information is streamed directly from Azure Stream Analytics to analysis in Power BI.

-The tools described above offer the possibility not only of fast data processing but also the wide possibilities of publishing applications.
+The tools described above offer the possibility not only of fast data processing but also multiple options for publishing applications.
 One of the most forward-looking ways to build analytical solutions is embedded analytics.
-Nesting Power BI is also not a challenge.
-To use this service and share embedded dashboards and reports, you must consider the offer of Power BI Embedded or Power BI Premium services.
-This is an addition to the Power BI Pro account.
+Nesting Power BI is another function.
+To take full advantage of this service and share embedded dashboards and reports, you must consider the offer of Power BI Embedded or Power BI Premium services.
+It is an addition to the Power BI Pro account.

 Power BI integration with Microsoft Azure

 The combination of Azure and Power BI capabilities to render interactive dashboards using REST API and SDK interfaces reduces the time to design an analytical application.
 Azure SQL has built-in security and advanced clusters that go far beyond the current structure of many companies.
 Now, thanks to this service, the company can secure its data in the cloud and expand the storage of data to the petabytes.
-Thus reducing the total costs of maintaining the BI infrastructure.
+As a result, reducing the total costs of maintaining the BI infrastructure.

-Other Microsoft Power BI benefits
+Other Microsoft Power BI Benefits